Wasm plugin

 "github.com/deepflowio/deepflow-wasm-go-sdk/sdk"

-_ "github.com/wasilibs/nottinygc" // Use nottinygc as an alternative memory allocator for TinyGo compiling WASI, as the default allocator has performance issues in large data scenarios
+_ "github.com/wasilibs/nottinygc" // Use nottinygc as an alternative memory allocator for TinyGo WASI compilation; the default allocator may have performance issues with large data volumes

 )

-// Define a structure that needs to implement the sdk.Parser interface
+// Define a struct that implements the sdk.Parser interface

 type plugin struct {